microsoft/Extensible-Digital-Content/README.md

 #### AudioService

 The AudioService is responsible for managing audio playback in the application.
 It uses a MediaPlayer to play audio.
 It allows audio playback in the background.

-## Development example:
-If you want to add your own custom page/view for a specific type of file, you would.

-### Create your page to view the custom content.
-1. Go to the solution explorer and ADD a blank page, this generates a UWP .xaml page and a .xaml.cs code-behind.

-### Create your content type
-1. Go to DataModel.cs, and add your  new content type.
-It should extend the Content class.
-    - The type passed into the constructor is the class of the xaml page.
-You can find the class definition in the xaml.cs file
-2. Add your ContentType to the CreateContent(...) function.
-3. Add your desired mapping(s) to the Extension map in the Constructor.